scottcolfer/scottcolfer.github.io/_posts/2021-08-09-gds-phases-product-lifecycle.md

 - Localise and contextualise
 - Be pragmatic.

 This could take the form of your Portfolio/Controls/Standards team pairing with your Product Management profession to lead a project to do the above on with and on behalf of your organisation.
 And to partner with and check-in with the Standards Team at GDS (now CDDO).
 I have never found them to be anything other than positive and supportive of our work.
 And the Service Standard and Manual remain the most effective mechanism for protecting a user-centred, product approach that I’ve experienced in any sector.
-It’s a huge reason for me joining the Civil Service and has proved invaluable throughout my career here.
+They were a huge reason for me joining the Civil Service and have proved invaluable throughout my career here.

 # ‘Aren't we doing discovery and delivery in parallel the whole time?’

 I think this is a red-herring.
 The same word can mean different things and lead to us having different conversations without realising it.

-There’s discovery, in a general sense.
+- There’s discovery, in a general sense.
 We discover things.
 We learn stuff that improves our products.
+This should happen throughout a product's life.
+We should always learn and improve.

-There’s Product Discovery, in a specific sense, within the context of the product lifecycle.
+- There’s Product Discovery, in a specific sense, within the context of the product lifecycle.
 A stage in which we invest a small amount of money in order to define a problem in order to gain greater confidence in figuring if and why we should build a product.
 We should invest the minimum amount needed to figure this out.
 And avoid sinking money into our imagined product until we’ve figured this out.
 The early stage of an opportunity is the riskiest.
 Not least because it’s where we know the least.
 But also because people talk about problems through solutions.
 The solution we’re all talking about right now is a metaphor for the problem.
 It’s easier to talk about an imagined solution than the problem we’re trying to solve because we haven’t had time to define the problem yet.
 Creating a list of things we don’t know about a problem is less motivating than a workshop thinking about a solution.

 The product lifecycle is talking about Product Discovery in a specific sense.
 It’s requiring that we define our problem before committing to a solution.
 It’s saying that it’s not enough to find a solution, we need a solution that’s valuable, urgent, and pervasive.
 If people are solving it themselves then we may already have an invisible solution.
 Or if someone else is working on solving it (possibly within our own organisation) then we may have a competitor.
 We need to know all these things before we invest in an opportunity.
 But this is still too narrow.